WE WANNA NEW DRUG

 “One that won’t make me sick/ One that won’t make me crash my car/ and make me feel three feet thick…” Huey Lewis is singing about love, but he voices very human concerns when it comes to the medicines that heal bodies and minds.

-Last time, the Weekly explored how researchers identify drug targets—the molecules in our bodies that make good candidates for therapeutic action.
+Last week, the WEEKLY explored how researchers identify drug targets—the molecules in our bodies that make good candidates for therapeutic action.
 It’s a painstaking but strategic process, and only the first step toward Huey’s mythical remedy.

 There are small molecule drugs and large molecule drugs.
 Small molecule drugs include medicines most of us know, such as aspirin and over-the-counter cold remedies.
 In contrast, large molecule drugs, also known as biologics, are often specialty drugs, delivered through injection by a healthcare professional.